Tata Communications: History

-The business was founded as Videsh Sanchar Nigam Limited (VSNL) in 1986.
-Under the chairmanship of B. K. Syngal (1991–98), VSNL launched the first publicly available internet plans in India in 1995.
-The international arm of VSNL (VSNL International) was launched in 2004.
+The business was founded as Videsh Sanchar Nigam Limited (VSNL) in March 1986 by the Government of India as a public-sector undertaking to manage the country's international telecommunications services.
+It took over the operations of the Overseas Communications Service, a company under the Ministry of Communications.
+Under the chairmanship of B. K. Syngal (1991–98), VSNL launched the first publicly available internet service in India in August 1995.